Aged Care SOA Drafting.

 A referred Aged Care case typically carries an advice margin of $3,000–$5,000.
 At $400 per file, you keep that margin — and you remove the 15-hour calculation burden that made referring it out feel rational.

 There is no platform to learn.
 No CRM integration.
 No Xplan login requested.
 You send me a completed fact-find and qualitative context.
 I run the calculation.
-You receive a structured, legislation-grounded SOA draft within 48 business hours of receipt of a complete brief.
+You receive a structured, legislation-grounded SOA draft within 2–3 business days of receipt of a complete brief.

 "The math does not guess.
 Every figure traces back to a named government rate, checked against current legislation.
 When thresholds change — and in 2025 and 2026, they changed significantly — the output reflects it."